 Complexity

-A single cloud provider may introduce a sharp learning curve to teams as a result of the processes and systems IT teams are required to learn in addition to familiarity with the services these providers introduce.
+A single cloud provider may introduce a steep learning curve to teams as a result of the processes and systems IT teams are required to learn.
 Now, consider the impact of the adoption of more providers.
 It may be challenging to ensure teams remain competent across all environments.

 Cost

-Also, the cost of hiring and training staff for all of the cloud environments and the cost of unutilized resources that can go unnoticed in complex cloud environments shows that costs can easily spiral out of control without proper management and monitoring.
+Extra cost is generated from the additional traffic and management layer between cloud environments.
+There is also the cost of hiring and training staff for all the cloud environments and the cost of unutilized resources that can go unnoticed in complex cloud environments.

 Considerations for multicloud deployment

-There are a number of considerations that need to be made for successful multicloud deployment.
-These include infrastructure, operations and applications.
+There are a number of points to think about for a successful multicloud deployment.

 Infrastructure

-A multicloud deployment plan should be specific about the target infrastructure based on the current and future needs of various stakeholders.
-The plan has to also take into consideration the impact of advanced technologies like software-defined infrastructure, virtualization and more.
+Any deployment plan should be specific about the target infrastructure, based on the current and future needs of various stakeholders.
+The plan has to take into consideration the impact of technologies like software-defined infrastructure or virtualization.

-The deployment plan needs to consider a multicloud deployment that supports these advanced infrastructure technologies in complex hybrid and multicloud environments.
-It is also crucial to determine how required data format conversions will be carried out during the movement of data across public cloud and on-premises environments.
+It is crucial to determine how required data format conversions will be carried out during the movement of data across public cloud and on-premises environments.
 This consideration still holds for the transit of data between different cloud providers.

-It is also important to determine whether a prospective multicloud deployment supports infrastructure self-provisioning as much as it can.
-These include infrastructure-as-code (IAC) templates, particularly since IAC tools by cloud providers are vendor-specific and often tough to manage in multicloud environments.
+Organizations need to determine whether a prospective deployment supports infrastructure self-provisioning as much as it can.
+These include infrastructure-as-code templates, particularly since IAC tools by cloud providers are vendor-specific and often tough to manage in multicloud environments.

-Finally, the data that is stored in containerized environments needs to be correctly managed and secured.
+The data stored in containerized environments needs to be correctly managed and secured.
 Containerized environments benefit multicloud environments, as they run code in the same way, regardless of deployment infrastructure.

 Operations